All the Bad Stuff on One Page

 And me being the poor and cranky guy I am... it's going to be you.
 (There must be a MUCH nicer way to say that, but nothing comes to mind just at this moment...)

-Now imagine that I have 50 people who EACH order a birthday cake and you get the idea.
+Now imagine that I have 600 people who EACH order a cake that states Happy Birthday Melvin on it and you get the idea.

 Thanks for understanding.